- The Four Major Benefits of EurAupair's Au Pair Program in America

 - Advantages of Becoming an Au Pair

 While America is not the only country that participates in the tradition of making New Year's resolutions, they do tend to approach them differently.
-U.S. au pairs can use this as an opportunity to explore the American culture.
+Au pairs in the U.S. can use this as an opportunity to explore the American culture.
 Here are a few suggestions from EurAupair to get you started.

 Improving health is the number one resolution in America.
 Americans tend to focus on the end result instead of the actions to take - lose ten pounds or run a 5K.
 Whereas China, for example, they lean more towards the actual action instead - eat healthier or join a gym.